 Love this recipe?
 Sign up for Sweet 2 Eat Baking’s email subscription and never miss out again!

 When I was a teen I totally went through that whole Goth phase.
 We’re talking crushed velvet, milk-like pale skin (which I’m totally naturally guilty of anyway – pass the fake tan, stat!), corsets, black and white stripy tights, and um, Marilyn Manson (and now the barf bag please because yes, I just went there!)

-All rolled into a perfectly moist yet light and fluffy devil’s cardamom chocolate cupcake.
+I love how these represent my goth past and weird personality all rolled into a perfectly moist yet light and fluffy ‘Devil’s’ cardamom chocolate cupcake.
 Mmm!

 Yield: 12 cupcakes

 Prep Time: 20 minutes

 Get back to goth with these Halloween themed Devil’s cardamom chocolate cupcakes.
 Black and blood red roses, and bloody vampire bites.
 All rolled into one cupcake.

 - 125g unsalted butter

 - 130g light brown sugar

 - 1 tbsp brandy